Pittsburgh-NEH-Institute/Institute-Materials-2017/schedule/week_3/topics.md

 ### Day 5: Putting it all together: where and how to publish

-Digital editions must be made available to users, but many academic institutions are unfamiliar with hosting anything other that static Web pages, and many digital humanists lack meaningful experience with the stewardship, preservation, and maintenance issues that determine the accessibility and sustainability of the edition, and thus its scholarly impact.
+Digital editions must be made available to users, but many academic institutions are unfamiliar with hosting anything other than static Web pages, and many digital humanists lack meaningful experience with the stewardship, preservation, and maintenance issues that determine the accessibility and sustainability of the edition, and thus its scholarly impact.
 Topics to be covered include _Infrastructure as a service_ (IaaS, <https://en.wikipedia.org/wiki/Cloud_computing#Infrastructure_as_a_service_.28IaaS.29>), _Platform as a service_ (PaaS, <https://en.wikipedia.org/wiki/Platform_as_a_service>), _Software as a service_ (SaaS, <https://en.wikipedia.org/wiki/Software_as_a_service>), _containers_ (<https://en.wikipedia.org/wiki/Operating-system-level_virtualization>), and _cloud hosting_ (<http://www.interoute.com/what-cloud-hosting>).
 In this session, participants will learn how to make hosting decisions based on the needs of the edition.
 ____
 ## Notes